marcusbensasson/EcoPyRetriever/README.md

 # EcoPyExplorer

 EcoPyExplorer is a Python tool designed to fetch, process, and export data from the Eurostat API.
 The tool allows users to select a predefined query from a JSON file, retrieve the relevant data, and save the results as a CSV file.
+This programme is not so great for browsing Eurostat data (a better name for it would be EcoPyRetriever).
+Rather, if you have a dataset that you use regularly, this is a quicker way of retrieving it each time.

 ## Features